Joamofa1/algorithm_solution/Report. and Description.md

-# People Counter Solution
+# People Counter Solution by Team Algorithm

-This is a Computer Vision Application that counts the number of people entering and exiting a building.
+This is a Computer Vision Application that counts the number of people entering and exiting a large commercial establishment.
+We have developed just the Software Solution for this particular Challenge.

 ![Demo](/demo/Demo.gif)

 ## How did we solve this?
 As required, we had to train the model on the videos that were provided.
-Sample images were also obtained from [here](https://drive.google.com/file/d/1LpdHUv5fx4Lbaa_CqMGGeokAZ29neekH/view?usp=sharing)
+Sample images were also obtained from [here](https://drive.google.com/file/d/1LpdHUv5fx4Lbaa_CqMGGeokAZ29neekH/view?usp=sharing) to further train the model.
 This people counter implementation uses object detection at fixed frame intervals and uses object tracking the rest of the time.
 The whole project is implemented in Pyton 3.
-A more detailed way of how we solved this problem would be stated in the report